manishrawat4u/web-app-starter-kit-for-fire-tv/README.md

 iframeMode: true,
 iframeAllowed: true
 ```

+## Video ads scope of support
+We support using video ads in a Fire TV apps through our open source [rmp-vast](https://github.com/radiantmediaplayer/rmp-vast) parser.
+It should be noted that using the Google IMA SDK within a Fire TV is not an officially supported use-case by Google and while it remains technically possible to use it, it remains untested by Radiant Media Player team.
+Using ads from Google network (DFP, AdSense, AdX ...) generally requires using the IMA SDK and as such we cannot guarentee those ads will render correctly in a Fire TV app.

 ## Custom JSON for media data
 In addition to data available in genericMediaData.json (see src/projects/simple/genericMediaData.json) we have added some fields to support Radiant Media Player advanced features.
 Those new fields are optional.